A Stand-Up Comedian Shares Four Tips For Better Cold Calls

 Pro tip: Confidence is key!
 Be confidant in your knowledge.
 YOU know more about your product than your prospect, and that’s a good thing.

 One of the unfortunate parts of being human is that people are not always going to pick up what you’re putting down.
-A doubly unfortunate part of doing stand up is that if you are on stage and say something that someone doesn’t like, they can yell mean things at you, they can argue with you or they can walk out.
+While cold calls aren’t as inherently funny as stand-up, there are similarities: if you are on stage and say something that someone doesn’t like, they can yell mean things at you, they can argue with you or they can walk out.
 Now, if you have ever made even a couple of cold calls, you know that occasionally you get someone who is grumpy or who doesn’t want to be cold called and they take it out on you by yelling mean things at you, arguing or hanging up.
 This sucks.
 That’s all there is to it.
 I’ve been heckled and I’ve been hung up on and you know what?
 I’M STILL HERE!
 One of the hardest lessons in life is learning to not take things too personally, and stand up and cold calling will certainly allow you to learn this lesson hard and fast.

 Pro tip: Don’t let it get you down!
 If you let someone telling you off or hanging up on you ruin your whole day, you’ll never be able to do your job.
 Look at a picture of a cute baby animal and move on!